 The subject of Mahler and Freud Meet in Leiden, a book of poetry, is the contract life imposes on a human being as the fundamental condition of its existence.
 It is explored as the unstated, never negotiated covenant between existence and life; that is, the conditional situation that existence provides to those that live within it, and the necessity in particular of human life to acknowledge and respect the inexplicability and inexorability of the situation it has been given.

-Thirty-five individual poems of this work are published in Antioch College’s The Antioch Review (Yellow Springs, Ohio), the University of British Columbia’s Canadian Literature (Vancouver, British Columbia), the University of New Brunswick’s The Fiddlehead (Fredericton, New Brunswick), Prairie Fire (Winnipeg, Manitoba), Grain (Saskatoon, Saskatchewan), Descant (Toronto, Ontario), St. Thomas University’s Nashwaak Review (Fredericton, New Brunswick), the University of New Brunswick’s Qwerty (Fredericton, New Brunswick), the Federation of British Columbia Writers’ WordWorks (Vancouver, British Columbia), and the Edmonton Stroll of Poets’ Society’s Anthology 2013 and Anthology 2014 (Edmonton, Alberta),
+Forty-two of the book’s 78 individual poems of this work are published in Antioch College’s The Antioch Review (Yellow Springs, Ohio), the University of British Columbia’s Canadian Literature (Vancouver, British Columbia), the University of New Brunswick’s The Fiddlehead (Fredericton, New Brunswick), Prairie Fire (Winnipeg, Manitoba), Grain (Saskatoon, Saskatchewan), Descant (Toronto, Ontario), St. Thomas University’s Nashwaak Review (Fredericton, New Brunswick), the University of New Brunswick’s Qwerty (Fredericton, New Brunswick), the Federation of British Columbia Writers’ WordWorks (Vancouver, British Columbia), and the Edmonton Stroll of Poets’ Society’s Anthology 2013 and Anthology 2014 (Edmonton, Alberta),

 The book’s epigraph is from the second chapter of Book the First of Charles Dickens’s Little Dorrit: